msupply-foundation/conforma-web-app/docs/internal/__README.md

 ## Wiki info

-The wiki contents is essentially exactly the same as the main documentation folder.
+The wiki contents is essentially exactly the same as the `docs/internal` folder.
 However, the way the wiki software handles internal links when online is different, and all pages are presented at the wiki root level, which means some relative links need to be adjusted accordingly.

-In order to update the wiki from the current documentation state, and push the wiki docs online, simply run:
+In order to update the wiki from the current internal documentation state, and push the wiki docs online, simply run:

 `yarn push_docs`